openstack/ironic-specs/priorities/2023-1-workitems.rst

 Active Steps
 ------------
 Ironic uses steps to perform actions on a node during deployment or cleaning.
-We'd like to extend this concept of steps to allow for maintainence on actively deployed nodes.
+We'd like to extend this concept of steps to allow for maintenance on actively deployed nodes.
 This new Active Steps feature will allow operators to perform a firmware update -- or any other automated action on a provisioned, ACTIVE node.